Pre-determination is the new term for what was formerly referred to as a reserve.

 How do I submit a pre-determination based on a prescription change?

-If there has been a change in the client’s refractive status, you can submit a pre-determination using the updated prescription for the lens for the eye in which the change occurred.
+If there has been a change in the client’s refractive status, you can submit a pre-determination using the updated prescription for both eyes, even if there is only change in one eye.

 Please note that there have been new left/right codes added, so be sure to choose the applicable code.